Ian Barbour: Philosophy and theology

 In his efforts to link science and religion in Issues in Science and Religion, Barbour coined the term critical realism.
 This has been adopted by other scholars.
 He claimed the basic structure of religion is similar to that of science in some ways but also differs on some crucial points.
 They are part of the same spectrum in which both display subjective as well as objective features.
-The subjective include the theory on data, the resistance of comprehensive theories to falsification, and the absence of rules for choice among paradigms.
+The subjective includes the theory on data, the resistance of comprehensive theories to falsification, and the absence of rules for choice among paradigms.
 Objective features include the presence of common data, evidence for or against a theory, and criteria which are not paradigm-dependent.
 The presence of subjective and objective features in both science and religion makes his thinking valuable and original.
 Barbour's arguments have been developed in significant and diverse ways by a variety of scholars, including Arthur Peacocke, John Polkinghorne, Sallie McFague, and Robert John Russell.
-His subjective / objective approach is prominent in the evolving paradigm of religious naturalism.
+His subjective/objective approach is prominent in the evolving paradigm of religious naturalism.

 Barbour considered critical realism an alternative to the competing interpretations of scientific theories: classical or naive realism, instrumentalism, and idealism.
 A critical realist perspective sees scientific theories yielding partial, revisable, abstract, but referential knowledge of the world that can be expressed through metaphors and models.

-During the 1970s Barbour presented a program of interdisciplinary courses that dealt with ethical issues in the applications of science, exploring the social and environmental consequences of a variety of technologies.
-In 2000 in When Science Meets Religion (2000) he used a fourfold typology (Conflict, Independence, Dialogue, Integration) to relate religion and science that he had developed in his earlier writings.
+During the 1970s, Barbour presented a program of interdisciplinary courses that dealt with ethical issues in the applications of science, exploring the social and environmental consequences of a variety of technologies.
+In 2000, in When Science Meets Religion (2000) he used a fourfold typology (Conflict, Independence, Dialogue, Integration) to relate religion and science that he had developed in his earlier writings.
 In his works, Barbour writes from a Christian perspective.

 Barbour compared methods of inquiry in science and religion, and has explored the theological implications of the natural and social sciences.
 He also has lectured widely on ethical issues in such fields as climate change, technology policy, energy, agriculture, computers, and cloning.

 American academic Forrest Clingerman ties Barbour to the religious naturalism movement via his theology of nature.
-His subjective/objective approach to religious is prominent in this evolving paradigm.
+His subjective/objective approach to religion is prominent in this evolving paradigm.
 Michael Dowd calls Barbour the grandfather of the evolutionary Christianity movement.

 In his acceptance speech for the 1999 Templeton Prize, Barbour spoke about the need to break down barriers, using cloning as an example of science's ability to say what is possible and of religion to reflect on what is desirable.